ZupIT/beagle-docs/content/en/android/customization/action/simple-action.md

 To create a custom action you need to:

 Step 1.
-Create a class annotated with `@RegisterAction`, and implement the `Action` interface, in your application FRONTEND and BACKEND enviroments;
+Create a class annotated with `@RegisterAction`, and implement the `Action` interface, in both FRONTEND and BACKEND enviroments;
 Step 2.
 Set the action name by annotation parameter to avoid possible problems with Proguard and make sure that the action has the same name in the BACKEND and FRONTEND;
 Step 3.
 After that, the interface will ask for the `execute` method to be implemented (only in FRONTEND);